100+ Year Historical Building

 Smoke Stacks Renovations Begin

-Stay tuned to some amazing photos of the smoke stacks as we look too renovations beginning this summer!
+Stay tuned to some amazing photos of the smoke stacks as we look to renovations beginning this June 2017!
 After 100 plus years of standing we are starting to retuck-point the entire stacks from interior to exterior.
-This is when we remove portions of the mortar and replace with new. after completion these stacks will last another 100 years!
+This is when we remove portions of the mortar and replace with new.
+After completion these stacks will last another 100 years!